Graphs and obstruction theory for algebraic curves: Regular tropical curves and smoothability

-Then the surjectivity of the map in Lemma \ref{lem:nonsuperabundant} becomes the following statement for the pre-log curves. \begin{cor} The above map $\Phi_{(\Gamma, h)}^{\Bbb C}$ is surjective. \end{cor} This implies the following proposition.
-Let $(\Gamma, h)$ be an embedded non-superabundant tropical curve in the sense of Definition \ref{def:nonsuperabundant2} (note that in this case $\Gamma$ need not be 3-valent).
+Therefore, the regularity of $(\Gamma, h)$ implies the following statement for the pre-log curves. \begin{prop} The above map $\Phi_{(\Gamma, h)}^{\Bbb C}$ is surjective. \end{prop} This results in the following proposition.
+Let $(\Gamma, h)$ be an embedded regular tropical curve (recall that in this case $\Gamma$ need not be 3-valent).
 For each vertex $v$ of $h(\Gamma)$, take any torically transverse curve $C_{0, v}$ of type $v$ (see Definition \ref{def:typev}) in the corresponding component $X_{0, v}$ of the central fiber $X_0$ of a toric degeneration defined respecting $(\Gamma, h)$.
-Note that $C_{0, v}$ is a rational curve with $r_v$ fixed marked points, where $r_v$ is the number of the edges emanating from $v$. \begin{prop} Under the situation of the above paragraph, there is a pre-log curve of type $(\Gamma, h)$ whose component corresponding to $v$ is isomorphic to the given $C_{0, v}$ as a rational curve with marked points. \end{prop} In particular, tropical curves which are non-superabundant in the sense of Definition \ref{def:nonsuperabundant2} can be realized at least as a degenerate holomorphic curve.
+Note that $C_{0, v}$ is a rational curve with $r_v$ fixed marked points, where $r_v$ is the number of the edges emanating from $v$. \begin{prop} Under the situation of the above paragraph, there is a pre-log curve of type $(\Gamma, h)$ whose component corresponding to $v$ is isomorphic to the given $C_{0, v}$ as a rational curve with marked points. \end{prop} In particular, regular tropical curves can be realized at least as a degenerate holomorphic curve.

-Now we can prove the following, which would be the optimal form of the correspondence theorem for non-superabundant tropical curves, and in particular shows that any tropical curve which is non-superabundant in the sense of Definition \ref{def:superabundancy} (which includes those in the sense of Definition \ref{def:nonsuperabundant2} by Corollary \ref{cor:nonsuperabund}) can be realized by a map from a smooth irreducible holomorphic curve.